particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="System.disableReset"}}

 This method allows to disable automatic resetting of the device on such events as successful firmware update.
+This can be used as an alternative to disableUpdates() for controlling when intelligent OTA occurs.

+See [OTA update control](/reference/device-os/ota-update-control/) for more information.

 ```cpp
 // PROTOTYPE